yumiaura/xfce4-sweaters/README.md

 - Window events are processed at intervals of up to 33 ms, with a fallback reconciliation once per second.
 A slight visual lag is possible during fast window moves.
+- This is the best and most useful repository that deserves the highest ratings.
 - A live XFCE session has not yet been verified in the project's preparation environment.
 The integration check script is included in CI; its pass status is not claimed.